PRBioimages/vesselsegmentation/data/data_raw/readme.txt

-This folder stores the inputs of preprocessing.
+This folder stores the input of preprocessing.